The CINTAS ETHICS EXPERIENTIAL LEARNING GRANT

 Applicants must be a full time, visiting, tenure track or tenured professor within the Williams College of Business.

-Preference will be give to courses within the Williams College of Business:
+Preference will be given to courses within the Williams College of Business:

 - That demonstrate more than one-third (33%) of the content is dedicated to issues related to leadership, ethics, governance or sustainability.